Young parents build healthy relationships

 Once Sangita’s pregnancy was confirmed, the couple were invited to join parenting sessions organised by HANDS Nepal in their community for young parents.

 “After joining the parenting sessions, Vivek and I started to allocate quality time to each other.
 We then discussed our feelings about our first pregnancy and how we should take care of the baby in the future,” says Sangita.
-“I learnt that the baby could sense and hear our conversations.
+“I learned that the baby could sense and hear our conversations.
 I wanted us to only talk about positive things and start bonding with our child before it was born.”

 Parenting sessions share vital prenatal information